benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/05-field-logistics.md

 6. Purchase bait and ensure it can be stored appropriately for the duration of fieldwork.
 7. Create a metadata sheet or preferably using a capture device (e.g. Collector for ArcGIS or QGIS, tablet computer with GIS) to record the sample, stereo-camera pair and memory card unique identifier in addition to other essential field data (Table 1 and Table 2).
 By capturing metadata digitally transcription errors and post-field work time are reduced.

+#### Table 1.
+Suggested columns for the sample metadata.
+Transposed (rows for columns) for formatting convenience.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;